A Fantasy Author's Adventures in Fiction & Life

 Twitter

 Twitter used to be a great starting point, because of its #WritingCommunity.
 The pandemic hit it hard and Musk virtually destroyed what was left.
 The final tweets I saw before deleting my account were people asking if the community still existed, because algorithms and Musk’s garbage were hiding most people they knew.
 I don’t recommend it now, as much for moral and ethical reasons as site dysfunction and the disintegration of the writing community.
-On the odd chance it gets sold, gutted and refurbished, I won’t delete the Getting Started on Twitter section at the bottom of this blog.
+With Musk heiling King Trump, its time to delete the (formerly extensive) Twitter section of this blog.
+Which is fine, because the new Twitter is Bsky, which gets its own blog.

 Twitter Alternative: Mastodon